marschmi/Diversity_Productivity/README.md

   1. BioRxiv:
   2. _Ecology_ on November XXXX, 2017

-#### - Link to the article on BioRxiv: ADDME
+- **Link to the article on BioRxiv: ADDME**

-#### - Link to the rendered code file for production of all figures and statistical analyses: ADDME
+- **Link to the rendered code file for production of all figures and statistical analyses: ADDME**

 **********